jamesohortle/NYCCab/README.md

 1. If `--no_cache` is set anywhere in the command, the data will be requested fresh, with cached data for those medallion-date pairs evicted and recalculated before being returned.

 ## Issues
 1. The Springboot caching abstraction is in place (the annotations are there), but the Ehcache backend was too fiddly to get running in time.
 There is a branch `ehcache` that you can have a look at to get an idea of my progress.
+[Done! ]
 1. Logging is pretty minimal, with simple `System.out.println()`s.
 1. Currently the validation for inputs is pretty strict; things will simply fail or quit if dates aren't correctly formatted and only valid medallions will be processed.
 We would want to fail a bit more gracefully in reality.
 1. The CLI is simple but with a little effort could be made prettier and have a few more options.